Caerostris/Tier2/README.md

 * Thanks for doing this!
     * Don't worry, I'm just procrastinating.
 I should be revising.
 * I already have Nginx running.
 Can I run this from a sub-directory?
    * Should work, even though I haven't tested it.
-You'll have to integrate the config file in `nginx/` into your current config
+You'll have to integrate the config files in `config/` into your current config
-* How about Apache configs?
-   * You can generate the apache configs using the following commands:
-   * `sudo apt-get remove apache2 && sudo apt-get install nginx`
 * I don't like the theme.
 Can I change it?
     1. You should like it, because it looks cool
     2. Yep, just find a better bootstrap theme (good luck!), place it in the `css/` folder and replace the theme in `index.html` and `network.html`.
 You should also update `css/zt_network.css`.
+* How about Apache?
+    1. @mcondarelli has provided Apache configs.
+I added TLS directives but I have not personally tested the modified configuration file.
+It's not my fault if that config formats your hard drive.
+You have been warned.

 ### TODO